chriswayg/windows-debloated-with-privacy/README.md

 - On Gigabyte EP45-UD3L, Core 2 Quad Q9400, 8GB DDR2 PC2-8500, Asus GTX 660Ti

 ## Features
-- Using Windows 10 Enterprise as its the most configurable edition
+- Using Windows 10 Enterprise as it is the most configurable edition
 - Debloat Windows using two utilities greatly reducing Windows Store apps and minimizing services
-- Maximize privacy by using local accounts, tweaks, restrictive privacy settings and disabled Telemetry
+- Maximize privacy by using local accounts, tweaks, restrictive privacy settings and disabling Telemetry
 - Delay security updates for a week and feature upgrades for 3 months for increased stability
 - Install essential open source apps & system tools
 - Activate using Windows 10 Digital License (HWID)